Why Pet Insurance?

 Pet insurance plans offer a variety of deductible structures:

 • Annual Deductibles: This is the most common type.
-You pay the deductible amount once per policy year, regardless of how many claims you file.
+You satisfy the deductible amount once per policy year, regardless of how many claims you file.

-• Per- Incident Lifetime Deductibles: This option is a one-time deductible for each specific condition or illness.
-Once met, the insurance typically covers future costs related to that condition for the pet’s lifetime.
+• Per-Incident Lifetime Deductibles: This option is a one-time deductible for each specific condition or illness.
+Once met, the insurance typically covers future costs related to that condition for the pet’s lifetime without needing to satisfy a deductible for it again.

 Annual vs. Per-Incident Deductibles: Which is Right for You?